 The consequences of not being on top of managing your risk can be enormous.
 Consider this: A semiconductor chip shortage is expected to cost the auto industry $110 billion this year alone.
 The right software can help you identify that kind of supplier risk in advance so you can better prepare and minimize the impact.
 The point is to help your business be more successful on a shifting stage.

-But before you jump into the RFP process, get your ducks in a row with some upfront preparation.
+Get your ducks in a row with some upfront preparation.
 Here are five tips to help you get ready for new vendor risk management software.

 1. Get the team together.